harish876/harish876.github.io/content/_index.md

 hideComments = false
 +++

-# Hi, there

-Hi I am Harish Krishnakumar.
+Hi there, I am Harish Krishnakumar.
 I use neovim btw.
 I have 2 years of experience working in Software at Byju's and SMC Finance as a Software Engineering intern and a full time respectively.
 I am currently pursuing my Master's in CS at UC Davis.

 As an intern at Byju's I worked on microservices, dealing with the payment system and migrating a batch based archiecture to a queue based one using Apache Kafka.I made a fun little configuration builder to dynamically create rule engines for different payment vendors.